 Key Stage 3

-At Key Stage 3 students cover a broad curriculum of physical and human geography and start to draw links between the two strands.
-Students learn the key skills and background information to enable them to access the Ks4 content.
+At Key Stage 3, students cover a broad Geography curriculum, exploring some of the world’s greatest assets and challenges and learning about the interconnected nature of people and the environment.
+Students learn the key skills and background information to enable them to access Key Stage 4 content.

 Key Stage 4